Coles Web Scraper Breakdown: 5 Effective Techniques I Used in My Capstone Project for Scraping Pricing Data

 Note: All data was stored locally for private academic analysis and **not published, redistributed, or monetized**.

-• Respected Coles’ robots.txt rules
+• Respected the website’s robots.txt directives

 • Used visible client-side traffic only

-• Never redistributed collected data
+• Never redistributed or commercialized collected data

-Under Australian laws, particularly the *Copyright Act 1968 (Cth)* and *Criminal Code Act 1995 (Division 477)*, no unauthorized access, circumvention, or distribution of protected material occurred.
+In accordance with Australian laws, particularly the *Copyright Act 1968 (Cth)* and *Criminal Code Act 1995 (Division 477)*, no unauthorized access, circumvention, or distribution of protected material occurred.

 Share this: